johnclawrence/OSUDatacore/Replication/CMS Replications/Paper16/readme.md

 Step 2
     I need to identify all patients with the implant codes starting June 1st 2013 - March 31st 2016.
 (Dev02)
     So..
 They identified 1451 patients.
 I identify 417.
-Welp.

 Step 3
     Find their HF Cohort.